Friday 13 March 2015, 8pm

-Guest speaker: Professor Philip Payton, will present the twenty-sixth lecture
+Guest speaker: Julian Burnside AO QC, will present the twenty-seventh lecture

 Topic: We can do much better

 Julian Burnside is a barrister based in Melbourne.
 He specialises in commercial litigation.
 He joined the Bar in 1976 and took silk in 1989.

 He acted for the Ok Tedi natives against BHP, for Alan Bond in fraud trials, for Rose Porteous in numerous actions against Gina Rinehart, and for the Maritime Union of Australia in the 1998 waterfront dispute against Patrick Stevedores.
 He was Senior Counsel assisting the Australian Broadcasting Authority in the “Cash for Comment” inquiry and was senior counsel for Liberty Victoria in the Tampa litigation.

 He is a former President of Liberty Victoria, and has acted pro bono in many human rights cases, in particular concerning the treatment of refugees.